 - May 8th is the end of WW2 in Europe (VE day).

-- In May, we have a Christian holiday, l’Ascension (this year the 21st), when the Christians celebrate the day Jesus Christ reborn ascended to the Heavens.
+- In May, we have a Christian holiday, l’Ascension (this year the 18th), when Christians celebrate the day Jesus Christ reborn ascended to the Heavens.

-- Then, we have another Christian holiday” la Pentecôte” is celebrated 40 days after “Pâques” (Easter), which is usually sometimes in May – this year it’s on the 31st.
+- Then, we sometimes have another Christian holiday” la Pentecôte” is celebrated 40 days after “Pâques” (Easter), which is usually sometimes in May – May 29th this year.

 It commemorates the descent of the Holy Spirit upon the Apostles and other followers of Jesus Christ.